 Here are a couple brief examples of how a call to worship can be used at the beginning of a worship service.
 Feel free to make it personal when leading your people to help connect their hearts to where you are going.

-1. This morning as we worship let us look to Jesus and be reminded of His goodness and grace to us.
+as we worshiplet us look to Jesus and be reminded of His goodness and grace to us.
 As we begin our service we are going to read a passage out of Colossians 1 that encourages us to see Christ for who He is, our King of Kings (read Colossians 1:15-20).

 When we deliver a call to worship in our services we are simply reminding people of who God is and helping them to see Jesus as worthy of all praise.
 Our congregations don’t simply need a fast opening song, a cool video, or an emotional exhortation to help them to worship.
 They need the inspired Word of God prompting their hearts to properly respond to the Savior who has already called them by grace to worship His name!
 Being intentional in using a weekly call to worship will not only serve to shepherd God’s people well, but will also help to pastor people’s hearts away from distraction and toward the glory of Christ.